Project

 Removed the two discussion points in the previous edit.
 This edit adjusts the last sentence to reflect this.

-Updated by amcaplan (Ariel Caplan) over 4 years ago
+Updated by amcaplan (Ariel Caplan) almost 5 years ago

 matz (Yukihiro Matsumoto) wrote: